JBKC/Always-On-Health-Monitor/README.md

 Use trained model to run realtime inference using Adafruit PPG and accelerometer sensors

 ## STEP 4
-Model optimisation to run locally on a smartwatch devices
+Model optimisation to run locally on a smartwatch devices, using Raspberry Pi or similar